GoIT-Python-Web/Back-end-Python-Web-PhotoShare/README.md

 CLD_API_SECRET=your-cloud-secret
 ```

-Last stage is Make the first migration to create tables
+Last stage is to make the first migration to create tables

 ```
 alembic upgrade head